Engin-Boot/alert-to-care-s3b8/Instructions/instructions.md

 # Alert to Care
-download the code and run there is no external dependency for setting up the server.
+Download the code and run there is no external dependency for setting up the server.
-Refer Documentation for Apis.
+Refer Documentation for API's.